-The chief operating decision maker for the Company is the Chief Executive Officer.
+Our chief operating decision maker is our Chief Executive Officer.
 The Chief Executive Officer reviews financial information presented on a consolidated basis, accompanied by information about revenue by geographic region, for purposes of allocating resources and evaluating financial performance.
-The Company has one business activity and there are no segment managers who are held accountable for operations, operating results or plans for levels or components below the consolidated unit level.
-Accordingly, the Company has determined that it has a single reportable and operating segment structure.
-The Company and its Chief Executive Officer evaluate performance based primarily on revenue in the geographic locations in which the Company operates.
+We have one business activity and there are no segment managers who are held accountable for operations, operating results or plans for levels or components below the consolidated unit level.
+Accordingly, we have determined that we have a single reportable and operating segment structure.
+We and our Chief Executive Officer evaluate performance based primarily on revenue in the geographic locations in which the Company operates.

-The Company derives all its revenues from sales to customers in Europe and the U.S. The following table provides revenue by country for each location accounting for more than 10% of the total revenue for the periods indicated:
+We derive all our revenues from sales to customers in Europe and the U.S. The following table provides revenue by country for each location accounting for more than 10% of the total revenue for the periods indicated:

 ar ended ember 31,

-(in thousands) 2022 2021
+(in thousands) 2023 - 2022

-U.S. \$ 18,021 \$ 9,147
+U.S. \$ 35,111 \$ 18,021

-Germany 3,477 3,250
+Germany 3,690 3,477

-Other countries 971 639
+Other countries 494 971

-\$ 22,469 \$ 13,036
+\$ 39,295 \$ 22,469

-As of December 31, 2022 and 2021, long-lived assets were located primarily in the U.S.
+As of December 31, 2023 and 2022, long-lived assets were located primarily in the U.S.